Peter-Schorn/SpotifyAPI/README.md

 * **[Authorizing with the Authorization Code Flow][9]**
 * **[Authorizing with the Client Credentials Flow][10]**

+## Installation

+1. In Xcode, open the project that you want to add this package to.
+2. From the menu bar, select File > Swift Packages > Add Package Dependency...
+3. Paste the [url](https://github.com/Peter-Schorn/SpotifyAPI.git) for this repository into the search field.
+5. Select the `SpotifyAPI` Library.
+4. Follow the prompts for adding the package.

 ## Quick Start

 To get started, go to the [Spotify Developer Dashboard][2] and create an app.
 You will receive a client id and client secret.
 Then, click on "edit settings" and add a redirect URI.
 Usually, this should be a custom URL scheme that redirects to a location in your app.